Narc (video game): Gameplay

 The game's main characters are Max Force and Hit Man, who have received a memo from Spencer Williams, Narcotics Opposition chairman in Washington, D.C., dispatching them on Project NARC.
-Their mission is to apprehend Mr. Big, head of an underground drug trafficking and terrorist organization.
+Their mission is to apprehend Mr. Big, head of an underground drug trafficking and terrorist organization known simply as K.R.A.K..

 The player controls either Max Force or Hit Man, who shoot or arrest junkies, drug dealers, and organized crime kingpins.
 Max and Hit are each equipped with an automatic weapon and a missile launcher.
 When an enemy is dispatched using the latter, they explode in a torrent of scorched and bloody appendages.
 Some enemies can be arrested after they surrender and then float away with "busted" over them.
 This is then added to a tally at the end of the level along with drugs and money confiscated from other enemies that they dropped when gunned down (the game awards more points at the end of a round for arresting enemies without killing them).

-Hardware
+The game includes a buy-in feature which could be used multiple times, but not in the final stage.

+Development

 The arcade game uses what is termed a "medium resolution monitor": higher resolution than televisions and normal arcade monitors, but in a smaller physical size.
+This uses a 512x400 resolution.

 Narc is the first arcade game to use the Texas Instruments TMS34010, a 32-bit processor with graphics-oriented instructions built-in.
-It was later used in Smash TV, Mortal Kombat, and NBA Jam.
+The chip was too slow to run the game envisaged by Eugene Jarvis, and a custom blitter chip was developed by Williams hardware engineer Mark Loffredo.
+The system created with these chips could use 256 palettes of 256 colours for photorealistic 2D rendering.
+Some of the digitized graphics were created using an AT&T image capture board, using custom software developed at Williams.
+Each enemy in the game was portrayed by an actor in baggy costume, using concise loopable movements.
+Walking and running motions were recorded on a treadmill.

+The game is named after narcotics officers.
+The concept came from Jarvis' experiences of personally knowing "some people who have had problems with drugs".

+Release

+Narc was unveiled at the 1988 AMOA Expo, including a distributor meeting with actors dressed as the two main characters.
+The trade recognized it as a "breakthrough game".

+Earlier games were issued with "$100 bonus buck" which could be used to obtain a discount on other Williams machines.